 In this course trainees learn how to work with large, complex, realistic databases.
 The course covers advanced topics in SQL including conditional expressions, working with text strings and using text string operations in queries, understanding sets, relations, and bags, writing subqueries and combining them with joins, using advanced joins, and defining and using functions.

-- Students learn at their own pace by reading tutorials, watching videos, going through examples, and solving programming challenges.
+- Trainees learn at their own pace by reading tutorials, watching videos, going through examples, and solving programming challenges.

-- Every short lesson is followed by self-assessment, so that students instantly know whether they have mastered the concept.
+- Every short lesson is followed by self-assessment, so that trainees instantly know whether they have mastered the concept.

-- Students obtain real-time help from the NCLab AI tutorial engine, as well as remote assistance from live course instructors as needed.
+- Trainees obtain real-time help from the NCLab AI tutorial engine, as well as remote assistance from live course instructors as needed.

 The prerequisite for this course is SQL Fundamentals.